Racney/Website-Set-up/README.md

-This is a file for website learning
+This is a file for website setup (html, js, Css)learning